-In increasing our awareness to what is really going on around us at all times, we can find safety and shelter from the ongoing storms of life.
+In increasing our awareness of what is really going on around us at all times, we can find safety and shelter from the ongoing storms of life.
 If we can remain humble and seek guidance, the Spirit can warn and teach us continually.

 We must learn to protect ourselves through an increase in awareness.

 “It is not given to the rest of us, nor was it given to Jesus, to meet the foe, to fight and overcome in a single encounter, once for all time.
 The strife between the immortal spirit and the flesh, between the offspring of God on the one hand, and the devil on the other, is persistent through life.”James Talmage

-Practicing Awareness, the third key in the “Language of Recovery,” can keep us firmly grounded in gospel soil and keep us safe from the fiery darts of the adversary.
+Practicing Awareness, the third key in the “Language of Recovery,” can keep us firmly grounded in gospel soil and keep us safe from addictions and the fiery darts of the adversary.

 Time is what all people have in common.

 What sets one person apart from another is simply what we choose to do with this precious time.

 “for us physicists believe the separation between past, present, and future is only an illusion, although a convincing one.”Albert Einstein

 All any of us ever have is today.
 The clock is ticking.